prathmeshrmadhu/recognize_characters_art_history/README.md

 5) After the training, check if the appropriate models are saved in the respective folders (self-explanatory from the code)
 6) Testing the model on random folder of images.
 Run
 > `python detect_gender.py --testdir <path_to_testdir> --preddir <path_to_save_predictions> --model <flag_for_styled_model>`

+### Acknowledgements
+This repo is adapted from the github repo : https://github.com/arunponnusamy/gender-detection-keras.
+The authors would like to thank Arun Ponnusamy for his amazing work and sharing the code to build and continue working together without "rediscovering the wheel".